zes54/GQAKATKA/README.md

-- 👋 Hi, I’m @zes54
+Hi I @GQAKATKA
-- 👀 I’m interested in ... learning the Rust language, read Rustbook in 3 months
+I'm interested... to learn the Rust language, I read the Rustbook in 3 months Currently studying...my status is trainee
-- 🌱 I’m currently learning ... my status is intern
-- 💞️ I’m looking to collaborate ...
-I need advice on writing which simple tasks to start with
-- 📫 How to reach me ... in telegram @GQAKATKA
+I invite you to cooperate...
+I need advice on writing what simple tasks to start with How to contact me... in telegram @GQAKATKA